thycotic/dsv-docs/product/auth-general/authgcp/index.md

 ### DSV Authentication Provider Setup

-Go back to the terminal (Devops Secrets Vault CLI)
+Go back to the terminal (DevOps Secrets Vault CLI)

 Use `thy config read --encoding yaml` to see your current configuration.
 The initial config will look similar to this: